 This classic structure of clinical development is known as the fixed stage approach and includes four stages of research: Phase I, Phase II, Phase III and Phase IV studies.
-An overview of each clinical research phase is depicted below:
+An overview of each clinical research phase is described below:

 Phase I Studies

 Phase I studies include single- or multiple-dose safety and tolerability studies in the target population or in healthy individuals.
 Most common to the nutraceutical industry is the single-dose bioavailability study, which may be used to understand the characteristics of a single dose of product and its appearance in the blood, or to provide substantiation on a marketing claim in comparison with a competing marketed product.

 However, it is critical for the nutraceutical sponsors to understand dosing of their product.
 A clinical trial may fail to show an effect, not because the effect wasn’t there, but only because dosing (the amount per dose and total dose per day) was wrong.

 Sponsors may begin development with a Phase II study, bypassing Phase I studies as evidence may be publicly available that pertain to the finished product’s safety through toxicological studies and/or published human studies on the ingredients contained in the finished product.
 Less often does Phase II research include dose range studies.